mikeyhew/shopify_graphql_client/README.md

+**Note: this project is unmaintained as of January 2020.
+You are welcome to fork it and use it as you see fit**

 # ShopifyGraphQLClient

 An alternative client for Shopify's GraphQL Admin API.
 Loads the schema from a file instead of dowloading it at runtime, so that you can parse queries before you have a shop session and assign them to a constant; and uses `ShopifyAPI::Base.site` when creating the endpoint's URI so that you don't have to create a new client for every shop.